MadeOfBees/8BitSVG/README.md

 - ✏️ **Five tools** — pencil, eraser, flood-fill bucket, eyedropper, and a move tool that slides the whole grid around the workspace.
-- 🎨 **Unlimited colors** — a full color picker (with a validated hex field) plus a row of saved swatches; right-click a swatch to remove it.
+- 🎨 **Unlimited colors** — well, 16,777,216, a full color picker (with a validated hex field) plus a row of saved swatches; right-click a swatch to remove it.
-- 🔲 **Fixed-size canvases** — 8², 16², 32², or 64² presets, with a checkerboard that
-  signals transparency.
 - ✂️ **Drag-to-crop on export** — draw a crop box over a live preview; "Fit to content" snaps it to the painted bounds.
 - 🧩 **Optimized SVG** — adjacent same-color cells are greedy-meshed into the fewest